ea4

 Note:

-• We strongly recommend that you download a current EasyApache 4 profile and modify it to meet your needs.
+We strongly recommend that you download a current EasyApache 4 profile and modify it to meet your needs.
 You can download an existing profile by clicking on Download next to your desired profile in WHM’s EasyApache 4 interface (WHM » Home » Software » EasyApache 4).
-If you download an existing profile, it will already exist in JSON format.
+Existing profiles download in JSON format.

 Example profile